 The Graphics Processing Unit of a computer should be one of the first features you should look at when purchasing a computer for graphic design.
 Having a better GPU ensures better quality images and attention to detail is given.
 The better graphics performance of a computer is directly proportional to the quality of graphic designs you produce.

-In some cases, the computer with a better graphics processing unit might be a bit expensive for you.
+In some cases, a computer with a better graphics processing unit might be a bit expensive for you.
 Graphics cards can be swapped.
 Therefore, if your computer’s graphics card is not performing well, it might just be time to change.
-Striking visuals and the display of richer colors are just but a tip of the iceberg, of what great Graphics Processing Units offer.
+Striking visuals and the display of richer colors are just but the tip of the iceberg, of what great Graphics Processing Units offer.

 The best graphics cards for serious graphic designers include;